CERES

 Tier I · Critical

-IPC Phase 4–5 (Emergency or Famine) probable within 90 days.
+IPC Phase 3+ (Crisis or above) probable within 90 days.
 Immediate humanitarian pre-positioning recommended.

 Tier II · Warning